TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Repository*

-        This term is usually referred to in Extbase-context, and defines a PHP API class in Domain Driven Design (DDD), that manages access to entities/models defined through configuration and database records.
+        This term is usually referred to in Extbase-context, and defines a PHP API class in Domain Driven Design (DDD) that manages access to entities/models defined through configuration and database records.

     ..  _reports: